Trouton's rule

-In thermodynamics, Trouton's rule states that the entropy of vaporization is almost the same value, about 85–88 J/(K·mol), for various kinds of liquids at their boiling points.
+In thermodynamics, Trouton's rule states that the (molar) entropy of vaporization has almost the same value, about 85–88 J/(K·mol), for various kinds of liquids at their boiling points.
 The entropy of vaporization is defined as the ratio between the enthalpy of vaporization and the boiling temperature.
 It is named after Frederick Thomas Trouton.

-It is be expressed as a function of the gas constant R:
+It is expressed as a function of the gas constant R: